 Sure, it’s good to have a plan and prepare accordingly for the unknown, but there’s only so much that you can do before you’re just going to have to do it to find out what’s going to happen.

 So, put on your big girl pants (or big boy pants if your male) and simply give it a go.

 After all, what’s the worst that could happen?
-You lose all your clients?
-You’re not making enough money?
-Well, you’d just have to pitch like mad until you found some new clients, rely on your partner or family member’s income, or find a part-time job to cover your bills.
+You could lose all your clients?
+You might not make enough money?
+Well, perhaps – but you’d just have to pitch like mad until you found some new clients, rely on your partner or family member’s income or find a part-time job to cover your bills.

 Either way, it wouldn’t be the end of the world.
-And did you know that all the successful entrepreneurs failed time and time again before they finally hit the jackpot?The trick is to persevere, have faith in yourself and your abilities, and never give up.Click To Tweet
+And did you know that practically all successful entrepreneurs failed time and time again before they finally hit the jackpot?The trick is to persevere, have faith in yourself and your abilities and never give up.Click To Tweet

-It might take a while sometimes but, if you keep going, there’s no reason why you can’t achieve your goals eventually.
+Even though it might take a while to transition from part-time to full-time freelance blogging, if you keep going, there’s no reason why you can’t achieve your goals eventually.

-You’re amazing and you can do it.
-You can do anything that you set your mind to.
+I mean, you can do anything that you set your mind to.